aydreas/LogicSim/README.md

 # LogicSim
-.NET Core Multi-Threaded Simulator for Logic Circuits.
+Multi-Threaded Simulator for Logic Circuits written for .NET Core.